BLuckoo/MechaCar_Statistical_Analysis/README.md

 ### **Overview of Project:**

 **To help AutosRUs' manufacturing team with the newest prototype, MechaCar, the following statistical analysis has been performed on data collected by the production team:**
-- Multiple linear regression analysis to identify which variables in the dataset predict the miles per gallon (MPG) of the MechaCar prototypes;
+- Multiple linear regression analysis to identify which variables in the dataset can be used to predict the miles per gallon (MPG) of the MechaCar prototypes;
 - Collection of summary statistics on the pounds per inch of the suspension coils from the manufacturing lots;
-- Run t-tests to determine if the manufacturing lots are statistically different from the mean population;
+- Run T-Tests to determine if the manufacturing lots are statistically different from the mean population;
 - Design a statistical study to compare performance of the MechaCar against vehicles from other manufacturers.

 ### **Results of Analyses**